theRealAph/ScopeLocals/README.md

 Scope locals have some strongly-defined properties.
 These can allow us to generate excellent code for `get()`.

-* The bound value of a scope local is immutable within a method.
+* The bound value of a scope local is effectively final within a method.
 It may be re-bound in a callee, but we know that when the callee terminates the scope local's value will have been restored.
 For that reason, we can hoist the value of a scope local into a register at the start of a method.
 Repeated uses of a scope local can be as fast as a local variable.

 * We don't have to check the type of a scope local every time we invoke `get()` because we know that its type was checked earlier.